kjpye/P6-MIDI/README.md

 But if you aim to compose music with this suite, read this pod, then [MIDI::Score](MIDI::Score) and [MIDI::Simple](MIDI::Simple), and then skim the rest.

+Note that [MIDI::Simple](MIDI::Simple) is not currently part of this distribution.
+If and when it is released it is likely to look significantly different from the Perl version.

 INTRODUCTION
 ============